wevisdemo/e-initiative-template/README.md

 #### Deployment

-Because we use Static Site Generation (SSG), no data from Firebase and Google Sheets will be update after the build.
+Since Astro use Static Site Generation (SSG), no data from Firebase and Google Sheets will be updated after the build.
 So we recommended to use CI/CD tools that support schedule deployment such as Github Actions.
 Then we can periodically re-build and re-deploy in a given period.
+Don't forget to add all the production environment variables to the CI/CD.

+Template also include GitHub Action's workflow file `.github/workflows/demo.yaml`.
+Please remove it before pushing to GitHub if you don't want to use it.
+But if you do, don't forget to add all the production environment variables as a repository secrets and remove `DEMO_MODE` env from the _Build with Astro_ step.

 ### Post-campaign scripts